BenMullan/DocScript/_Resources/DSPipelining/_ReadMe.txt

 	-
 	- E.g. To see the Lexer Output, just run: GetText Hello.DS | DSParse | DSLex
 	-
-	- You could use "GetText Hello.DS | DSParse | DSLex > LexOut.XML"...
+	- E.g. You could use "GetText Hello.DS | DSParse | DSLex > LexOut.XML"...
 		...to save the Lexer Output to a File, change it, and then execute it using...
 		..."DSExec < LexOut.XML"
 	-
 	- Press [Ctrl + Z], [Enter] on the Console, to indicate the end of StdIn -
-	- DSExec's Command-line Arguments become the CLAs of the DocScript Program
+	- DSExec's Command-line Arguments become the CLAs of the DocScript Program -
+	- See the DS*.VB file for each Pipelining Module, for more module-specific details